g1879/DrissionPage/README.md

 - path - Screenshot save path, default is the temporary folder specified in the ini file
 - filename - Screenshot file name, default is page title as file name

+### process_alert

+​	process_alert(mode: str = 'ok', text: str = None) -> Union[str, None]

+​	Processing alert, confirm and prompt box.

+​	Parameter Description:

+- mode - 'ok' or 'cancel', if enter another value, the button will not be pressed but the text value will still be returned
+- text - Text can be entered when processing prompt box

 ### chrome_downloading

 ​	chrome_downloading(download_path: str = None) -> list